MetaCell/NetPyNE-UI/README.md

 ![Screenshot](https://github.com/metacell/netpyne-ui/raw/master/netpyneui.png)

 This repository hosts the User Interface for [NetPyNE](http://www.neurosimlab.org/netpyne/).
+NetPyNE is a python package to facilitate the development, parallel simulation and analysis of biological neuronal networks using the NEURON simulator.

 ## Install NetPyNE User Interface